evelinakireilyte/Pacman/README.md

 ## Bugs

 - Pac-Man rotates upside down when moving to the left.
 I would look into setting an image mirror transformation instead of rotating the image.
 - Occasional Pac-Man duplication takes place as Pac-Man moves from one end of the maze to another.
-I would aim to review and reset Pac-Man current position as it migrates from one end to another ‘behind the scenes’
+I would aim to review and reset Pac-Man's current position as it migrates from one end to another ‘behind the scenes’.

 ## Challenges

-- Resetting the game instead of re-rendering the browser required to reset all previously defined variables to their primary state
+- Resetting the game instead of re-rendering the browser required to reset all previously defined variables to their primary state.
 - Implementing Pac-Man movement and other features that were closely linked to it seemed overwhelming at the start.
-- Task prioritisation - working on the features necessary to build a functioning app
+- Task prioritisation - working on the features necessary to build a functioning app.

 ## Wins and Key Learnings